 - New Hampshire

-The absence of a major tax is a common factor among many of the top ten states.
-Property taxes and unemployment insurance taxes are levied in every state, but there are several states that do without one or more of the major taxes: the corporate income tax, the individual income tax, or the sales tax.
+The absence of a major tax is a common factor among many of the top ten lowest-taxed states.
+Property taxes and unemployment insurance taxes are levied in every state, but there are several least taxed states that do without one or more of the major taxes: the corporate income tax, the individual income tax, or the sales tax.
 Wyoming, Nevada, and South Dakota have no corporate or individual income tax (though Nevada imposes gross receipts taxes); Alaska has no individual income or state-level sales tax; Florida has no individual income tax; and New Hampshire, Montana, and Oregon have no sales tax.
 This does not mean, however, that a state cannot rank in the top ten while still levying all the major taxes.
-Indiana and Utah, for example, levy all of the major tax types, but do so with low rates on broad bases.
+Indiana and Utah, for example, levy all of the major tax types, but do so with low rates on a broad basis.

 Wyoming’s business taxes make it a perfect place for new businesses and continuations.
 Check out the rest of our site to learn how we can help you take advantage of the lowest state taxes in the country by establishing or moving your company to Wyoming.